hmcts/nfdiv-discovery-documentation/as-is.md

 It is primarily responsible for managing the state transitions of cases in CCD.
 It handles all CCD callbacks.

+The Case Orchestrator has a number of Quartz Scheduler jobs that are stored in a postgres database.

 It uses up-to-date libraries and appears well tested and maintained.

 ### Case Maintenance Service ([CMS](https://github.com/hmcts/div-case-maintenance-service))